cmu-sei/iides/examples/example3.md

 ## Impact

-Financial impact valued at approximately $245 million, which was the settlement amount Uber agreed to give Waymo in equity.
+Financial impact valued at approximately $150 million, which was the settlement amount Tech Solutions agreed to give Alpha Innovations in equity.

 - **`Id`**:
  impact--d2eb25a4-1293-44ee-b8a6-a984714d8033
 - **`High`**:
- 245,000,000
+ 150,000,000
 - **`Low`**:
- 245,000,000
+ 150,000,000
 - **`Metric`**:
  Dollars (*5*) &mdash; Specific financial impact of money stolen, restitution ordered, etc.
 - **`Estimated`**: